holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-The scaffolding tool can add zome and UI functions for updating and deleting entries.
+The scaffolding tool can add coordinator zome functions and front-end code for updating and deleting entries.
 In the case of our to-do app we want to be able to do both, which is the default, so just press <kbd>Enter</kbd>.
 You should then see:

 ::: output-block
 ```text